alphagov/govuk-developer-docs/source/manual/transition-architecture.html.md

 #### Special cases

-- We reverse-proxy requests for [some paths on www.mhra.gov.uk](https://github.com/alphagov/govuk-puppet/blob/master/modules/govuk/templates/www.mhra.gov.uk_nginx.conf.erb#L16-L50) to the old site because some tools had not yet been redeveloped when they transitioned and they needed to continue to be served; their site is often slow to respond and may time out.
-This proxying is handled by Nginx so these requests are not routed to Bouncer.
 - We serve some assets which were previously on directgov and businesslink [via Nginx](https://github.com/alphagov/govuk-puppet/blob/master/modules/govuk/manifests/apps/bouncer.pp#L56-L146) on the Bouncer machines.
 The assets live in [two](https://github.com/alphagov/assets-directgov)